 - The tint will be unique to the individual.

 To see if you may be helped by a tinted screen, I created this test using colours that Wilkins suggested.
-[Editor’s note: The test is offline briefly due to our site transition; it will return shortly. -Adam] It’s a rough electronic equivalent of a test he developed using transparent plastic overlays.
+It’s a rough electronic equivalent of a test he developed using transparent plastic overlays.
 Click through its different colours.
 If one of them makes the text clearer or more stable or easier to read in any other way, then tint your iPad’s screen.
 Don’t expect to duplicate the colour of the test exactly — it’s just a starting point — but fiddle with the hue and intensity sliders in Settings > General > Accessibility > Display Accommodations > Color Filter.

 Most likely you’ll see no difference on the test, but if a colour makes the text stabler or clearer or easier to read, you might also benefit more generally from tinted eyeglasses, especially if you get migraines from time to time.
 In the UK, many opticians prescribe and dispense tinted lenses inexpensively under the National Health Service, based on technology that Wilkins developed at Cambridge University.
 Outside the UK this technology is available sparsely, but a sales force set up by Helen Irlen is ubiquitous.
 See Cerium and Irlen.